Prenatal care in the United States: Tetanus and pertussis

 If an urgent need for tetanus protection occurs during pregnancy, Td vaccine should be administered.
 If no urgent need arises and the woman has previously received tetanus vaccine, Td vaccination should be delayed until the postpartum period.
-All postpartum women who have not received Td or Tdap vaccine in the last two years are recommended to receive Tdap prior to discharge after delivery.
-It is recommended for pregnant women who have never received tetanus vaccine (i.e., have never received DTP, DTaP or DT as child or Td or TT as adult) to receive a series of three Td vaccinations starting during pregnancy to ensure protection against maternal and neonatal tetanus.
-In such cases, administration of Tdap is recommended after 20 weeks' gestation, and in earlier pregnancy a single dose of Tdap can be substituted for one dose of Td, and then the series completed with Td.
+All postpartum women who have not received Td or Tdap vaccine in the last two years are recommended to receive Tdap before discharge after delivery.
+It is recommended for pregnant women who have never received the tetanus vaccine (i.e., have never received DTP, DTaP or DT as a child or Td or TT as an adult) to receive a series of three Td vaccinations starting during pregnancy to ensure protection against maternal and neonatal tetanus.
+In such cases, administration of Tdap is recommended after 20 weeks' gestation, and in earlier pregnancy, a single dose of Tdap can be substituted for one dose of Td, and then the series completed with Td.

 Attitudes towards prenatal care

 Studies have found no differences between the attitudes of women from different ethnic or social backgrounds regarding prenatal care.
-Browner and Press found no significant differences between various demographics in women's attitude toward their personal prenatal care practices.
+Browner and Press found no significant differences between various demographics in women's attitudes toward their prenatal care practices.
 Women, regardless of demographics, are similarly affected by certain health behaviors, stressful events, environmental stress, social support, mental health, and prior obstetric history.
 There was no influence of ethnicity, marital status, transportation availability, rural vs. urban residence, distance of residence from clinic, or prior prenatal care on the timing of women's first access to prenatal care.
 A woman's first prenatal visit was associated with self-referral to care, more prenatal care advocates, and fewer children.
-The greater number of children means that mothers have lower means, and a higher time and physical burden preventing them from attending prenatal care appointments regularly.
+The greater number of children means that mothers have lower means, and a higher time and physical burden, preventing them from attending prenatal care appointments regularly.

 Positive influences

-Social networks of family, friends, and surrounding persons play a significant role in influencing an individuals' utilization of prenatal services.
+Social networks of family, friends, and surrounding persons play a significant role in influencing an individual's utilization of prenatal services.
 Networks of those underutilizing prenatal care and acting against medical recommendations tend to be larger and of higher density in comparison to women who utilize care appropriately.
 This suggests that populations affected by underutilizing prenatal care are larger than populations utilizing care appropriately.
-Social network share opinions, reach a consensus, and act to communicate and reinforce their suggestions and expectations; all of which are valued higher than that of health care professionals.
+Social network members share opinions, reach a consensus, and act to communicate and reinforce their suggestions and expectations, all of which are valued higher than those of healthcare professionals.
 First-time mothers, and a supporting number of family members and friends, their social support, play a significant role in a woman's decision to seek early prenatal care and subsequent prenatal care services.
-The size of their "social support" encouraging prenatal care participation, increases the chance of early prenatal care utilization during the first trimester.
+The size of their "social support" encouraging prenatal care participation increases the chance of early prenatal care utilization during the first trimester.
 When an increased length of time passes, women who have yet to have had an encouraging "social support" to seek early prenatal care might attend prenatal care on their own will; however, this is usually after the first trimester has passed.